-Department for Education and International Cooperation and Quality Assurance of the University of Primorska will help with the accommodation placement of all exchange students who present the Housing Request Form (please see the online Application procedure).
+The Department for Education and International Cooperation and Quality Assurance of the University of Primorska will help with the accommodation placement of all exchange students who present the Housing Request Form (please see the online Application procedure).
 Information about accommodation will be provided one month prior to the beginning of each semester.

-Students will be placed in Student Residence and private apartments according to the available vacancies.
-There are two student dormitories located in the city centre of Koper, the Dijaški dom Koper, the Študentski dom Koper and Student dorm Villa Domus.
+Students will be placed in Student Residences and private apartments according to the available vacancies.
+There are three student dormitories located in the city centre of Koper, the Dijaški dom Koper, the Študentski dom Koper and Student dorm Villa Domus.
 There is also another student dormitory in Portorož (about 20 km from Koper) for those studying at the Faculty of Tourism Studies – Turistica in Portorož.
 Students may also live in private apartments where the prices for beds vary from €180 to €230 per month (including living expenses such as electricity, water etc.).

 Students should be aware that in our region there is a lack of low price student accommodation facilities and we can’t guarantee in which type of accommodation facility the student will be placed.

 There is a well-organized student association called ŠOUP (Študentska organizacija Univerze na Primorskem/Student Organization of the University of Primorska) at the University of Primorska. ŠOUP takes care of student social life, organizing cultural events and various sports activities (www.soup.si).
 There is also the ESN (Erasmus Students Network) which takes care of incoming students and helps them to integrate into a new environment.
 For more details visit www.esn.org.

 Courses offered in English and other foreign languages